List of 2014 Indian Premier League personnel changes: Withdrawn players

-Withdrawn players

 The following players withdrew from the tournament either due to injuries or because of other reasons.

 Replacement signings

 Players were signed as replacement of contracted players who were not available to play due to injuries and national commitments.
 Under IPL rules, the replacements have to be chosen from the pool of players who went unsold in the auction, and cannot be paid more than the players they are replacing, though they can be paid less.